justinpakzad/pyspark-airnbnb-exercises/README.md

-### 16. Variability of Average Prices Over Time by Listing
-- **Objective:** Analyze how the average prices of listings vary over time.
-Identify listings with the most price variability month-over-month.
+### 16. Daily Price Changes
+- **Objective:** Identify listings that actively utilize dynamic pricing strategies.
+For each listing, calculate the percentage of days in the year where the price changes compared to the previous day.
+Rank the top 5 listings that exhibit the most frequent price changes.

-- **Output:** Save a report showing listing IDs, average monthly prices, and variance in price over the year.
+- **Output:** Save a report showing listing IDs, neighborhoods, total number of price changes, percentage of days with price changes, and average price.

-### 17. Effect of Host Identity Verification on Booking Volume
+### 17. Effect of Host Identity Verification on Booking Performance
-- **Objective:** Evaluate how host identity verification status impacts the booking volume (number of bookings) for their listings.
+- **Objective:** Evaluate how host identity verification status impacts booking performance, including proxy booking volume (since we don't directly have booking data), occupancy rates,revenue, and review scores for their listings.

-- **Output:** Save a report showing host IDs, their verification status, and total bookings per month.
+- **Output:** Save a report showing host IDs, their verification status, total bookings per month, average monthly occupancy rate, and average monthly revenue.

-### 18. Correlation Between Review Scores and Host Profile Completeness
+### 18. Host Tier Analysis and Revenue Trends
-- **Objective:** Determine if there is a correlation between detailed host profiles (profile picture, verified identity) and their review scores.
+- **Objective:** Analyze the performance of hosts by categorizing them into tiers based on the total number of listings they manage (e.g., Small: 1-5, Medium: 6-15, Large: 16+).
+Evaluate how these tiers correlate with total revenue, review scores, and listing diversity (number of room types and neighborhoods).

-- **Output:** Save a report showing host IDs, presence of profile picture, identity verification status, and average review scores.
+- **Output:** Save a report showing host IDs, host tier (Small, Medium, Large), total listings managed, total revenue, average review score, average occupancy rate, number of unique room types, number of unique neighborhoods, and rank within tier based on total revenue and total properties.

-### 19. Listing Density and Its Impact on Prices
-- **Objective:** Investigate how the density of listings in a neighborhood (calculated as listings per square mile) affects the average listing prices.
+### 19. Top Revenue-Contributing Neighborhood Groups
+- **Objective:** Rank neighborhood groups by their total revenue contribution and identify the top-performing listings within each group.
+Analyze how listing diversity (room types and property types) and occupancy rates contribute to revenue variations across groups.
+Calculate average review scores, and evaluate the impact of high-revenue listings on group performance.
-- **Output:** Save a report showing neighborhoods, listing density, and average listing prices.
+- **Output:** Save a report showing neighborhood groups, total revenue, average review scores, listing diversity (number of unique room types and property types), average occupancy rates, and average review scores.

-### 20. Booking Frequency of Instantly Bookable Listings
+### 20. Impact of Property Type on Pricing Trends
-- **Objective:** Compare the booking frequency of instantly bookable listings versus those that are not instantly bookable across different room types.
-- **Output:** Save a report showing room types, instant bookable status, and average bookings per month.

-### 21. Longevity of Listings and Their Performance
-- **Objective:** Examine how the longevity of a listing (time from first review to last review) relates to its total number of reviews and average review score.
-- **Output:** Save a report listing IDs, time span from first to last review, total number of reviews, and average review score.
+- **Objective:** Compare average prices across different property types and evaluate their relationship with review scores and occupancy rates.
+Highlight property types with the highest price-to-performance ratio and rank them by this metric to identify top-performing property types.
+- **Output:** Save a report showing property types, average prices, average review scores, average occupancy rates, price-to-performance ratio (average price / performance score (performance score = average review score × 0.6 + average occupancy rate × 0.4)), and rank based on price-to-performance ratio.